htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 priority user.
 This will free up machines that HTCondor will then give over to the higher priority user.
-HTCondor will not starve the lower priority user; it will preempt only enough jobs so that the higher priority user’s fair share can be realized (based upon the ratio between user priorities).
-To prevent thrashing of the system due to priority preemption, the HTCondor site administrator can define a ``PREEMPTION_REQUIREMENTS`` :index:`PREEMPTION_REQUIREMENTS` expression in HTCondor’s configuration.
+HTCondor will not starve the lower priority user; it will preempt only enough jobs so that the higher priority user's fair share can be realized (based upon the ratio between user priorities).
+To prevent thrashing of the system due to priority preemption, the HTCondor site administrator can define a ``PREEMPTION_REQUIREMENTS`` :index:`PREEMPTION_REQUIREMENTS` expression in HTCondor's configuration.
 The default expression that ships with HTCondor is configured to only preempt lower priority jobs that have run for at least one hour.
 So in the previous example, in the worse case it could take up to a maximum of one hour until the higher